Polish Institute and Sikorski Museum: Study Trust of the Polish Underground State

 Founded in 1948, by a group of veterans led by general Tadeusz Bór-Komorowski the Polish Underground Movement (1939–1945) Study Trust – Studium Polski Podziemnej w Londynie, known as the Studium, amalgamated with the institute in 1988.
 Although it lost its separate legal status, it was granted internal autonomy to carry out its own research and publications from its base in Ealing.

 Governance

-The institute and Sikorski Museum is divided into the following departments and sections:
+The Polish Institute and Sikorski Museum is divided into the following departments and sections: